Back to all blog posts

 Who this article is for

-Why AI developer skills 2026 matters now
+Why AI platform engineer jobs matters now

 A lot of candidates search broadly, but strong outcomes usually come from a narrower approach.
 If your geography is Global, it helps to compare global remote job searches with category hubs such as software development, data and AI, and product roles.
 This gives you both keyword coverage and a more realistic view of the jobs that are actually converting in your market.